 General Admission Requirements.
 Entrance is open to career-minded people who would be able to obtain and utilize the skills taught and become employed.
-Lancaster Beauty School does not have program-specific admission requirements.
+Lancaster Beauty School does not have program-specific admission requirements for Cosmetology, Barbering, Advanced Manicuring, Manicuring, Esthethician.
+However LBS offers a 600 clock hour Teacher Training program which would require as a pre-requisite for admission a practitioner diploma in the related field.
 The following admission requirements apply to all prospective students seeking admission to any program offered by Lancaster Beauty School: